Strategic Learning and the Topology of Social Networks: Model

+The agents' social network defines which of them observe the actions of which others.
+We do not assume that this is a symmetric relation: it may be that $i$ observes $j$ while $j$ doesn't observe $i$.
+Formally, the social network $G=(V,E)$ is a directed graph: $V$ is the set of agents, and $E$ is a relation on $V$, or a subset of the set of ordered pairs $V \times V$.
+The set of neighbors of $i \in V$ is

-\begin{definition} A {\bf social network} $G=(V,E)$ is a directed graph.
-We assume throughout that it is simple and strongly connected.
-Let the set of neighbors of $i \in V$ be $\neigh{i} = \{j :\: (i,j) \in E\} \cup \{i\}$ (i.e., $\neigh{i}$ includes $i$).
-The {\bf out-degree} of $i$ is equal to $|\neigh{i}|$, and is assumed to always be finite. \end{definition} Finite out-degrees mean that an agent observes the actions of a finite number of other agents.
-We do allow infinite {\bf in-degrees}; this corresponds to agents whose actions are observed by infinitely many other agents.
+and we consider only graphs in which $i \in N(i)$; that is, we require that an agent observes her own actions.
+The {\em out-degree} of $i$ is given by $|\neigh{i}|$, and will always be finite.
+This means that an agent observes the actions of a finite number of other agents.
+We do allow infinite {\em in-degrees}; this corresponds to agents whose actions are observed by infinitely many other agents.